jadecobra/python_tdd_exercises/source/exceptions/AttributeError/index.rst

     NameError: name 'variable_00' is not defined

-  because I used a name that is not defined in this file_
+  because I used a name that is not defined in this file_.

 * I add :ref:`NameError<test_catching_name_error>` to the list of :ref:`Exceptions<how to test that an Exception is raised>` seen, in ``tests/test_attribute_error.py``

   .. code-block:: python
     :lineno-start: 8
-    :emphasize-lines: 5
+    :emphasize-lines: 4
     :emphasize-text: NameError

     # Exceptions seen
     # AssertionError
-    # ModuleNotFoundError
     # AttributeError
     # NameError